dbbrandt/zype-cms/README.md

 `export HOME=<Rails.root> # replace Rails.root with the actual path`
 6. While testing change to the zype-cli branch without version changes you need to do `bundle update zype` to get the latest changes from the repo.
 7. Create ZypeCli service which encapsulates calls to zype-cli, handles exeptions other details.
 8. Create ZypeModel, a base class for videos and other models generated from zype.
-The next step would be to conver the zype video records into more useful model objects with appropirate attributes and business methods as funtionality grows.
+The next step would be to convert the zype video records into more useful model objects with appropirate attributes and business methods as funtionality grows.
 9. Create the Video model which handles the video requests from the controllers.